 Colour zoning is an important identifying marker.
 HPHT coloured diamonds often display geometric colour zoning due to the concentration of nitrogen.
 Natural diamonds can also display colour zoning, but their pattern is never geometric.
 CVD diamonds, on the other hand, usually have even colouration.

 HPHT synthetic diamonds often contain metal inclusions such as iron, nickel and cobalt, as these metals are used during the growth process, and sometimes they enter the diamond crystal.

 CVD diamonds never contain metal inclusions, but they often come with graphite or other mineral inclusions, which are a result of their growth process.

-When examined between two polarized filters, mined diamonds often show a bright mosaic or crosshatched pattern, which is also known as “strain”.
+When examined between two polarized filters, mined diamonds often show a bright mosaic or crosshatched pattern, also known as “strain”.
 CVD diamonds display banded strain patterns, a feature that helps to tell CVD from HPHT diamonds.
 In contrast, HPHT synthetics display either no strain pattern or a very weak banded pattern.

 Synthetic diamonds exhibit strong and unusual fluorescence.
 Natural diamonds exhibit the strongest fluorescence under long-wave UV, while synthetic diamonds show the reverse reaction – they exhibit the strongest reaction under shortwave.

 Although natural diamonds can fluoresce almost any colour, the most common colours seen are blue, yellow and white.
 Synthetic diamonds exhibit green, yellow-green, yellow, orange and vivid red.
-Lab-grown diamonds can also exhibit phosphorescence when they glow for a minute or more even after the UV lamp is turned off.
+Lab-grown diamonds can also exhibit phosphorescence when they glow for a minute or more, even after the UV lamp is turned off.